graphql/composite-schemas-spec/spec/Section 2 -- Composition.md

 ) repeatable on SCHEMA
 ```

-The `@rename` directive allows to rename type system members by pointing to the schema coordinate of that type system member.
-This avoids repeating the type system member just to rename it.
+The `@rename` directive is used to rename type system members.
+The rename directive is annotated
+to the schema definition and uses schema coordinates to avoid repeating the type system member
+just to rename it.

 ```graphql example
 extend schema